johnnyle24/SocialMediaInfluence/README.md

 ## Getting started

 ### Installation
-This project requires Snap, [install it here](https://snap.stanford.edu/snappy/)
+This project requires Snap (which only works with python 2.7), [install it here](https://snap.stanford.edu/snappy/)

 Then, install the requirements using `pip install -r requirements.txt`